mrisher/smtp-sts/mta-sts.md

 attacker to both inject malicious (but temporarily working) MX records and also serve the `_mta-sts` TXT record on the same domain--something not, to our knowledge, widely provided to untrusted users.
-This attack is additionally mitigated by the aforementioned ability for a victim domain to revoke an invalid policy at any future date.
+This attack is additionally mitigated by the aforementioned ability for a victim domain to update an invalid policy at any future date.

 Even if an attacker cannot modify a served policy, the potential exists for